giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

 Other categorizations are reasonable as well (i.e. from [Anh Nguyen](https://github.com/anguyen8/XAI-papers), [Molnar](https://christophm.github.io/interpretable-ml-book/taxonomy-of-interpretability-methods.html), or [lopusz](https://github.com/lopusz/awesome-interpretable-machine-learning)).
 However, I'd like to curate my own layout.

+I also like this [distinction](https://www.youtube.com/watch?v=sl78EgrT4TY)(1:45) between Explainable ML and Interpretable ML by Rudin Cynthia.

 ## Network conceptualization
 This line of research assigns human concepts to learned concepts of DNNs, which can make explanations more human-friendly and specific.
+Here I just picked a few representative papers, please contribute if any.

 - <a name="todo"></a> Network Dissection: Quantifying Interpretability of Deep Visual Representations (**CVPR2017**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/Network_dissection.md)
 - <a name="todo"></a> Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV) (**ICML2018**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/TCAV.md)
 - <a name="todo"></a> Towards Automatic Concept-based Explanations (**NeurIPS2019**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/ACE.md)

+## Prototype-based explanations
+This line of research explains DNNs' decisions using the prototypes (or examples).
+Hence, it is inherently difficult to evaluate approaches quantitatively.

+- <a name="todo"></a> This Looks Like That: Deep Learning for Interpretable Image Recognition (**NIPS2019**) - [review ](https://github.com/luulinh90s/paper-review-interpretable-DL/edit/master/reviews/protoPNET.md)